 What field trip programs are you offering?

-We are offering both virtual and in-person field trips this school year.
+We offer both virtual and in-person field trips.
 Please check under our Virtual Programs or On-Site Programs tab for more information.

 What days and times does the Idaho State Museum offer field trips?